 Best beaches in Barbados for swimming

-Personally, I’ve found the South Coast to offer the most enjoyable swimming experiences.
-However, during my Barbados itinerary, I had the opportunity to explore beaches all around this Caribbean island.
+Personally, I found the south to provide the most enjoyable swimming experiences.
+However, during my Barbados itinerary, I had the opportunity to explore the coastline all around the island.

 With over 80 beaches to choose from, I’ll highlight some of the top public swimming beaches in Barbados in the list below.